aiidateam/aiida-tutorials/docs/pages/2018_EPFL_molsim/tutorial/queries.md

 will proceed to a more concrete exercise on the screening of magnetic and metallic perovskites.\

-Task 1 - Introduction to QueryBuilder {#task-1---introduction-to-querybuilder .unnumbered}
+Task 1 - Introduction to QueryBuilder
 -------------------------------------

 | Node & subclasses |  Number in DB